 The LASIK procedure addresses nearsightedness, farsightedness and astigmatism.
-LASIK is the procedure of choice for over two million eyes every year.
+LASIK is the procedure of choice for over 2 million eyes every year.
 LASIK has produced consistently excellent results with rapid healing and minimal, if any, discomfort.
 This has made LASIK the most popular refractive surgical procedure in history.
-Although individual results vary, most LASIK patients see well enough to pass their driver's license test without wearing their eye glasses or contact lenses.
+Although individual results vary, most LASIK patients see well enough to pass their driver’s license test without wearing their eyeglasses or contact lenses.

-Our LASIK patients come to us from Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott, North Shore Boston and Lowell in Essex County, MA.
+Our LASIK patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services:

 - Eyeglass frames for men

 - Prescription eye glasses